 Policies

-The following are policies for all classes administered by the Illinois Fire Chiefs Foundation (IFCA) or the Illinois Fire Chiefs Education and Research Foundation (ERF).
+The following are policies for all classes administered by the Illinois Fire Chiefs Association (IFCA) or the Illinois Fire Chiefs Education and Research Foundation (IFCERF).
 Please note that some programs have class specific requirements.

 Overview

-Both the IFCA and ERF are committed to serving the Illinois Fire Service and providing the best classes, programs and events that encourage the leaders and future fire service leaders to serve their communities.
-Both organizations are dedicated to assuring these programs are widely available and that all reasonable steps are taken to offer these programs to the widest audience possible.
+Both the IFCA and IFCERF are committed to serving the Illinois fire service and providing the best classes, programs and events that encourage the leaders and future fire service leaders to serve their communities.
+Both organizations are dedicated to assuring these programs are widely available and that all reasonable steps are taken to offer these programs to the most diverse audience possible.

 Participant Responsibilities

-Participants are responsible for ensuring that they individually meet the pre-requisites for all courses prior to registration.
-Pre-requisites are listed on the course description (if applicable).
-Some courses may require that students provide documentation showing that they have previously completed specific courses, or levels of certification, prior to acceptance into the class.
+Participants are responsible for ensuring they personally meet the prerequisites for all courses prior to registration.
+Prerequisites are listed on the course description (if applicable).
+Some courses may require that participants provide documentation confirming that participant has previously completed specific courses, or levels of certification, prior to acceptance into the class.

 Class or Program Invoice

-All students who register for a class or event (with the exception of the CFO Program) will receive an email invoice upon completing registration.
+All participants who register for a class or event (with the exception of the Chief Fire Officer (CFO) Program) will receive an email invoice upon completing registration.
 This is the only invoice provided.
-The student is responsible for assuring this invoice is paid, including providing the invoice to their Fire Department or District if applicable.
+The participant is responsible for assuring this invoice is paid in full, including providing the invoice to their Fire Department or District if applicable.

 Invoice Payment

-If a Fire Department or District will be responsible for payment, the IFCA/ERF will accept a completed purchase order.
-A copy of the purchase order must be sent to info@illinoisfirechiefs.org no less than fourteen (14) days prior to the start of class.
+If a Fire Department or District will be responsible for payment, the IFCA/IFCERF will accept a completed purchase order.
+A copy of the purchase order must be sent to info@illinoisfirechiefs.org no less than two (2) days prior to the start of class.
 Full payment must be received no more than fourteen (14) days after the class completion.

 Use of Credit Cards

 Tuition payments by credit card are encouraged.
-The IFCA and ERF do not currently assess a fee to the participant for using a credit card payment.
+The IFCA/IFCERF do not currently assess a fee to the participant for using a credit card payment.
+To pay by credit card, the automatically generated email with the link must be used.

 Cancellations and Refunds